pytorchbearer/torchbearer/README.md

-# PyTorch-bink
+# PyTorch-sconce
-bink: A model training library for PyTorch
+sconce: A model training library for PyTorch